 The iPhone has been widely heralded Continue reading “iPhone Photography Adventure!
 (May 5 Workshop at The Octagon)”

-Our popular annual Autumn Color photography workshops are fast approaching – and there are still spots available.
-This year we are expanding the Midwest Nature Photography Field Workshops fall color events to include another fabulous Iowa location – Wildcat Den State Park!
+My popular annual Autumn Color photography workshops are fast approaching – and there are still spots available.
+This year I am expanding the Midwest Nature Photography Field Workshops fall color events to include another fabulous Iowa location – Wildcat Den State Park!
 Continue reading “2011 Autumn Color Workshops”

 Finding myself in Boston a few days before Halloween, it seemed an appropriate time to visit an historic graveyard.
 So I stopped in at the Granary Burying Ground on Tremont Street.
 The Granary Burying Ground is noted as being one of the oldest graveyards in Boston (it’s not the oldest, but rather the third oldest), founded in 1660.
 But it’s the final resting place of many Boston notables, such as Paul Revere, Samuel Adams, John Hancock, several other signers of the Declaration of Independence, Samuel Sewell (the Salem witch trials judge), some members of Ben Franklin’s Family, and the victims of the Boston Massacre.
 Continue reading “Halloween at Granary Burying Ground, Boston”